-Slot machines are intermittent reinforcers, one never knows when a reward will be dispersed.
+Slot machines are a form of intermittent reinforcement.
+One never knows when a reward will be dispersed.
 The very same behavior can bring about no reinforcement, small reinforcement, or HUGE reinforcement!

 This can be addictive not only for us humans but also for your dog!
 Not knowing “when” you will be rewarded and “with what” creates incentive, and you start chasing the reward, you are convinced if you do it “one more time” you will be reinforced.
 This type of gambling becomes addictive.

 The unknown is compelling and solidifies the behavior once the reinforcement is achieved.
-Predictability can be boring, if you do “X” you will get “Y” it can even be taken for granted and eventually expected, but when you are given a great reward without knowing its coming it can be life altering.
-Human and doggy nature makes it impossible to resist intermittent rewards.
+Predictability can be boring, if you do “X” you will get “Y” it can even be taken for granted and eventually expected, but when you are given a great reward without knowing it’s coming it can be life altering.
+Human and doggy nature makes it impossible to resist intermittent reinforcement.

-This is sometimes why a dog that once knew Sit or Down no longer listens…it’s no longer reinforcing to listen…if however the owner occasionally praises and rewards his dog for even simple behaviors like sitting or laying down, he will begin to see his dog listen more often.
+This is sometimes why a dog that once knew Sit or Down no longer listens…it’s no longer reinforcing to listen…if however the owner occasionally praises and rewards his dog for even simple behaviors like sitting or lying down, he will begin to see his dog listen more often.
+This practice is called extinction.
 Not knowing if he will be rewarded for listening is, after all, addictive.

 It is human nature to form a schedule or a pattern, we reward our dogs at specific times or when a certain number of behaviors have been performed without even meaning too.

 I often saw this when people were trying to teach their dogs to “stay”, they didn’t realize they were rewarding their dogs every 5 seconds.
 Their dogs would pop up at 6 seconds with a concerned look, like “you didn’t keep up your end of the bargain!
-I stayed for 5 seconds where is my treat!”
+I stayed for 5 seconds where is my treat?”
 They had to be taught or set their watch for 5 seconds, 14 seconds, 3 seconds and 30 seconds.
 If the dog never knows when it’s coming…but trusts that it will come…he will learn patience.

 Try to do your best to be as random as possible!
 If your dog is becoming more difficult or his behavior is becoming predictable YOU may be getting more predictable or boring!
 Switch it up and reward your dog for easy accomplishments and harder accomplishments.

 I once heard it is like rewarding a child who is learning to play the piano only if the last composition is more difficult and was completed successfully.
-No one wants to only be rewarded for doing more and more difficult tasks.
+No one wants only to be rewarded for doing more and more difficult tasks.
 Sometimes a person wants to be rewarded by doing something more simple or successfully completing something they do well normally.

 Your dog is the same way, he doesn’t constantly want you to “up the anti” sometimes he wants to be rewarded for “Sitting” or simply complying with your commands, that is worth a treat isn’t it?
 I think this is why my dogs are so reliable and so well behaved.
 They would drop on a dime from 50 yards away if a cat ran past them if I asked them too, because I constantly work on obedience and I reward them for making the correct decisions and listening to me.
 Constant listening leads to reliability even when under temptation or stress!
 I almost always have a treat on me, or I am close to being able to get one!